matthewfowles/development-process/pre-build_tasks.md

 * Define time-lines and when all deliverables are due to be delivered.

-* Agree tech stack & create tech req spec.
+* Agree tech stack & create tech requirements specification.

 * Define a set of code metrics to follow throughout the course of the project.